felixknox/single.js/README.md

 ## JSON

-The framework relies on certain DATA-Object structure, which can be created via a JS {} (Object) or by loading in an JSON file.
+The framework relies on certain DATA-Object structure, which can be created via a JS {} or by loading in an JSON file.

     {
     	sitetree